-The Komodo Dragon prefers hot and dry places and typically lives in dry, open grassland, savanna, and tropical forest at low elevations.
+In addition, even there it has certain preferences for the types of area it lives in.
+The powerful reptile prefers hot and dry places and typically lives in dry, open grassland, savanna, and tropical forest at low elevations.

-As an ectotherm, it is most active in the day, although it exhibits some nocturnal activity.
-Komodo Dragons are solitary, coming together only to breed and eat.
+Additionally, as an ectotherm, it remains most active in the day, although it does exhibit some occasional nocturnal activity.
+Komodo Dragons also evolved as solitary, usually coming together only to breed and eat.

 The Komodo Dragon is a powerful carnivore.
 Although it eats mostly carrion, individuals will also ambush live prey with a stealthy approach.
 When suitable prey arrives near a dragon’s ambush site, it will suddenly charge at the animal and go for the underside or the throat.

-The reptile remains able to locate its prey using its keen sense of smell, which can locate a dead or dying animal from a range of up to 6 miles (9.5 km).
+Further the reptile remains able to locate its prey using its extraordinarily keen sense of smell.
+In fact, due to this keen sense, the massively powerful animal can actually locate a dead or dying animal from a range of up to 6 miles (9.5 km).

-These large lizards may consume as much as 80% of their pre-meal body weight in one feeding.
+Finally, it evolved the ability to consume prodigious quantities of food in a single feeding, as many snakes do.
+As a result, these large lizards often consume as much as 80% of their pre-meal body weight in one feeding.